pytest-dev/pytest/doc/en/pythonpath.rst

 Import modes
 ------------

-pytest as a testing framework needs to import test moduels and ``conftest.py`` files for execution.
+pytest as a testing framework needs to import test modules and ``conftest.py`` files for execution.

 Importing files in Python (at least until recently) is a non-trivial processes, often requiring changing `sys.path <https://docs.python.org/3/library/sys.html#sys.path>`__.
 Some aspects of the